jcpny1/portfolio-analyzer/README.md

 * Clone the [Stock Analyzer Repository](https://github.com/jcpny1/stock-analyzer).
 * `cd` into the project directory.
 * `bundle install`

+### Setup the database
 * `rake db:migrate`
 * `rake db:seed`

+### Install npm packages
+* `cd client`
+* `npm install`

 ### Setup the data provider keys
-To receive market data, the server requires an internet connection and a few API keys.
+To receive market data, the server requires an internet connection and a few API keys:
 * Market data from [IEX](https://iextrading.com/) is currently free and does not require authentication.

 * Index data from [Alpha Vantage](https://www.alphavantage.co/) requires a key.
 Registration is required.
 There is no charge.

 * Headline news from [News API](https://newsapi.org/) requires a key.
 Registration is required.
 There is no charge.

-The keys should be placed in the app's home directory in a file called `.env` as in the following example:
+The keys should be placed in the project's home directory in a file called `.env`, as in the following example:
 ```
   ALPHA_VANTAGE_API_KEY: ABCDEFGHIJKLMNOP
   NEWSAPI_API_KEY: abcdefghijklmnopqrstuvwxyzabcdef